 Mallorca’s climate is mild, with hot, dry summers and occasional storms during the winter.
 Snow in the mountains is not uncommon.
 The two wettest months are October and December.

-We recommend visiting Mallorca for your elopement between March and May, when average temperatures are in the 60s and 70s and the crowds of summer tourists haven't yet descended on the island.
+I recommend visiting Mallorca for your elopement between March and May, when average temperatures are in the 60s and 70s and the crowds of summer tourists haven’t yet descended on the island.

 Fall or Autumn is also a good time to visit, with mild temperatures and cool rains.
 And if you want to score the very best room rates—these are in January and February.